“Employee” residence certificate

 - a customary medical check-up;

-- the work permit received from the DIRECCTE.
+- the work permit received from the competent services.
 The work permit application process is the responsibility of the future employer.
 Refer to our fact sheet on the topic.

 Authorised length of stay